Driving in the UK is a different than driving in Canada, and if I’m honest the whole experience scared the hell out of me (and still does at times).

 I was used to long flat highways, dirt roads and had never even seen a roundabout before let alone drive in one.
-You driving on the left side of the road and sitting on the right side of the car – for the first while it just felt wrong.
+Driving on the left side of the road and sitting on the right side of the car felt wrong.

 A few other things to note: the gas pedal is the accelerator; signals are indicators; tires are tyres; windshield is windscreen.
 The trunk is the boot and hood is the bonnet.
 You will fill your car with either diesel or petrol not gas.

 I found that by taking a few driving lessons really helped me overcome my fear.

 You can drive in the UK on your Canadian licence but after 12 months of residence you’ll need to exchange it for a UK licence.
 If you want to drive a manual car you will have to take a test to prove you can drive one.
 If not, you will be issued with an automatic only licence and will be restricted to only driving an automatic car.